Crystal Springs in Copiah County, Mississippi — The American South (East South Central)

 Erected 2007 by the Mississippi Blues Commission.
 (Marker Number 22.)

 Credits.
-This page was last revised on August 30, 2017.
-This page originally submitted on December 25, 2011, by Jeff Lovorn of Florence, Mississippi.
-This page has been viewed 526 times since then.
+This page was last revised on April 11, 2021.
+It was originally submitted on December 25, 2011, by Jeff Lovorn of Florence, Mississippi.
+This page has been viewed 699 times since then and 52 times this year.
 Photos: 1, 2. submitted on December 25, 2011, by Jeff Lovorn of Florence, Mississippi. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?